 Thanks to the very large range of sizes and shapes you can give to the mouse, the Mad Catz R.A.T.
 8+'s ergonomics are excellent.
 You're more than likely going to find a way to modify the mouse for it to fit your hand.
 However, there isn't a left-handed variant available.

 This is a wired-only mouse that can't be used wirelessly.
-If you want a wireless mouse, check out the Logitech G703 LIGHTSPEED Wireless Gaming Mouse with HERO Sensor.
+For a very similar mouse that you can use wirelessly, have a look at the Mad Catz R.A.T.
+DWS.
+For a wireless mouse with a different design, check out the Logitech G703 LIGHTSPEED with HERO Sensor.

 The cable is just okay.
 It keeps a few kinks from the way it's stored in the box, which is annoying.
 It's fairly rigid, but less inconvenient than Razer's cables.